dsi-clinic/ta-training/README.md

 - **Track and report attendance** weekly through Canvas.
 - **Review and merge pull requests** responsibly, ensuring repo hygiene.
 - Evaluate project repositories during finals week using the official checklist.
-- Maintain professionalism, uphold equity, and act as a role model for students.
+- Maintain professionalism and act as a role model for students.

 ## Getting Started
 1. Read through the [**Course Overview**](/docs/course-overview.md) and [**Teaching Basics**](/docs/teaching-basics.md) to understand your role and responsibilities.